 This ancient Hindu festival is one of the most important sacred days, known as the biggest, brightest, and happiest of Hindu celebrations.
 For a five-day period, Diwali symbolizes the triumph of light over darkness, knowledge over ignorance, and hope over despair.
 In communities, lights and lanterns shine in full force, and colors abound in both fabrics and fireworks.
 Houses are cleaned thoroughly, to welcome the goddess Lakshmi.
 Friends and families celebrate by embracing one another, exchanging gifts, feasting, and joining in puja (worship or prayer) of Lakshmi.
 She hears these prayers of gratitude, and she smiles upon the adoring.
 Lakshmi rules this holiday from her perch of benevolence.

 Each day of Diwali has a theme.
-The festival starts with Dhanteras on the first day, to begin praising Lakshmi (the goddess of wealth and prosperity) for abundance and well being.
+The festival starts with Dhanteras on the first day, to begin praising Lakshmi (the goddess of wealth and prosperity) for abundance and well-being.
 The second day, Naraka Chaturdashi, centers on eradicating laziness and evil from our lives, so that bounty is possible.
-The third night is Diwali, the main night on which the lighting, feasting, and fun takes place.
+The third night is Diwali, the main night on which the lighting, feasting, and fun take place.
 The fourth night, Diwali Padva, honors the husband and wife relationship.
-The fifth and final night, Bhai Dooj, is dedicated to the brother-sister bond.
+The fifth and final night, Bhai Dooj is dedicated to the brother-sister bond.